anirudefsm/AI-Interview-System/Resume Matcher with Voice Interview.md

 ---

-> This project demonstrates an end-to-end AI workflow for automated, multilingual resume screening and interviewing, leveraging modern NLP and speech technologies for real-world recruitment scenarios[^1].
+> This project demonstrates an end-to-end AI workflow for automated, multilingual resume screening and interviewing, leveraging modern NLP and speech technologies for real-world recruitment scenarios.

 <div style="text-align: center">⁂</div>